Writing Successful Grants

 In addition to communicating your concept or idea, your proposal must meet sponsor guidelines and expectations to be successfully funded.

-Consider first, the reviewer.
-Many competitive programs utilize review panels (especially for the Program Director.
+From the start, consider the reviewer(s).
+Many competitive programs utilize review panels.
 The more competitive the program, the more reviewers will look for reasons to reject proposals early on.

 Use clear, accessible language.
 Stick with direct statements and an active voice.
 Avoid insider jargon and acronyms.